PeterWMundt/GettingAndCleaningData/README.md

 3. Uses descriptive activity names to name the activities in the data set
 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+# Prerequisites

+## Dataset

+The data for the project (downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) has to be copied into a subdirectory of the working directory.
+The script is configured that the name of the subdirectory is "UCI_HAR_Dataset".

+## Adjust the Script to your Environment

+Within the script two (environment) values can be adjusted:

+* The value PATH_UCI_HAR_DATASET must be set.
+The actual value is "./UCI_HAR_Dataset".
+I.e. the data set is in a subfolder "UCI_HAR_Dataset" of the R working directory.
+* The value RESULT_FILE_PATH must be set.
+The actual value is "./result.txt".
+I.e. the result of the transformation will be stored in a txt file (result.txt) in the R working directory.

 # Assumptions